goubx/STIG-Implementation-WN11-CC-000150/README.md

 This entry hardens a stock Azure Windows 11 VM against one finding from the DISA Microsoft Windows 11 STIG v2r7 using PowerShell.
 The workflow:

+1. Scan an unhardened Azure VM with Tenable's DISA STIG compliance audit.
-1. Pick a failed finding from the Audit tab of the Tenable scan.
+2. Pick a failed finding from the Audit tab.
-2. Remediate it manually to confirm the fix path.
+3. Remediate it manually to confirm the fix path.
-3. Translate that fix into an idempotent PowerShell function.
+4. Translate that fix into an idempotent PowerShell function.
-4. Rescan to confirm the finding moves to passed.
+5. Rescan to confirm the finding moves to passed.

 This finding adds a real-world wrinkle: the first manual attempt didn't work because the registry path was created in the wrong subtree.
 The Group Policy approach surfaced the correct path, and that path is what the PowerShell script ultimately targets.